lukeoliveira1/organograma/README.md

 # organograma

-A system for organizing teams.
+A front-end for organizing teams.

 Project to study React.